ENGLISH FOR CONGRESS POSITION

 With frequent hours-long delays from major traffic

-along the region's interstate highways along with portable toilets
+interstate highways along with portable toilets being placed every

-being placed every quarter mile elsewhere along these highways for
+quarter mile elsewhere along these highways for emergency use only

-emergency use only during major traffic backups.
-Similarly,
+during major traffic backups.
+Similarly, until rest room

-until rest room facilities could be designed and built into the
+facilities could be designed and built into the Metro stations,

-Metro stations, portable toilet facilities such as those used at
+portable toilet facilities such as those used at construction

-construction sites for patron use should be placed at the ends of
+sites for patron use should be placed at the ends of the platforms

-the platforms in every Metro station.
-The Metro riders' fare cards
+in every Metro station.
+The Metro riders' fare cards could be

-could be charged a dollar for each use by mounting fare card
+charged a dollar for each use by mounting fare card readers or

-readers or coin locks for patron access on the entrance doors of
+coin locks for patron access on the entrance doors of these